Expertise: Jewish thought, intellectual history, political thought, legal history

 Expertise: Israeli history, gender, Orthodox Jews, politics of popular culture, television and film, nationalism, politics

 Rise Singer joined the Schusterman Center as assistant director in September 2014 after 10 years managing the Hornstein Jewish Professional Leadership Program at Brandeis.
 Prior to Brandeis, Rise enjoyed an extensive career in university technology management and international education.
-She holds and MA in intercultural relations from Lesley College and a BA in Russian language and Intercultural Studies from Trinity College in Hartford, CT.
+She holds an MA in intercultural relations from Lesley College and a BA in Russian language and intercultural studies from Trinity College in Hartford, Connecticut.

-Prior to joining the Schusterman Center in the Fall of 2018, Wendy served as the Admissions Coordinator for the Trust Center for Early Education at Temple Ohabei Shalom in Brookline and has worked for Eim Chai, a local start-up Jewish women’s organization, to name a few.
-She also spent 13 summers as the office manager for Camp Pembroke, a Jewish girl’s overnight camp, in Pembroke, MA.
+Before joining the Schusterman Center in the fall 2018, Wendy served as the admissions coordinator for the Trust Center for Early Education at Temple Ohabei Shalom in Brookline and has worked for Eim Chai, a local start-up Jewish women’s organization, to name a few.
+She also spent 13 summers as the office manager for Camp Pembroke, a Jewish girls' overnight camp, in Pembroke, Massachusetts.

 “Introducing my students to Israeli culture opens their eyes, their minds, and their hearts.
 They gain a critical understanding of the complexity and diversity of Israel's multiethnic and multicultural society, which disrupts preconceived notions and undermines stereotypes.”